-I am greatly looking forward to adding at least five more countries to this list in the coming months as I embark on my next journey through South America, so stay tuned!
+I am greatly looking forward to adding at least five more countries to this list in the coming months, so stay tuned!

 What about you guys?
 What are your favorite destinations and why?
 Leave them in the comments below!
 I’d love to hear them and add them to my own travel bucket list.